B2B Referral Revenue Playbook: Turning Partnerships Into Profit

 Step 3: Keep Partners in the Loop

-• Sharing timely updates without oversharing sensitive details
+• Sharing timely updates without oversharing sensitive client details

-• Closing the loop when a deal is won and highlighting the outcome
+• Closing the loop when a deal is won and naming the outcome

 Step 4: Recognize and Reward Contributions

-• Public acknowledgment in newsletters, LinkedIn posts, or industry events
+• Public acknowledgment in newsletters, LinkedIn posts, or at industry events

 • Exclusive content, strategy sessions, or partner-only gatherings